MathiMate/blog-interview/README.md

 > Well, for an EVEN BETTER user experience, I added pagination.
 Also if we click on a post, we'll see the unique post and a "Go back home" button.
 > If we delete a post from the unique post view, it will be deleted, and we'll automatically return home.
 > And if we enter a wrong URL, the not-found component will appear.
-> Finally, I added a skeleton UI to make everything look prettier.
+> Finally, I added a skeleton UI to make everything look prettier and Toastify dependencie to notify to the user that a post has been deleted.

 > [!IMPORTANT]
 >